I Am Legend (film): Home media

-The film was released on DVD on March 18, 2008, in two editions: a one-disc release, including the movie with four animated comics ("Death As a Gift", "Isolation", "Sacrificing the Few for the Many", and "Shelter"), and other DVD-ROM features, and a two-disc special edition that includes all these extras, an alternative theatrical version of the movie with an ending that follows closer to that from the novel, and a digital copy of the film.
+The film was released on DVD on March 18, 2008, by Warner Home Video, in two editions: a one-disc release, including the movie with four animated comics ("Death As a Gift", "Isolation", "Sacrificing the Few for the Many", and "Shelter"), and other DVD-ROM features, and a two-disc special edition that includes all these extras, an alternative theatrical version of the movie with an ending that follows closer to that from the novel, and a digital copy of the film.
 On the high-definition end, the movie has been released on the Blu-ray Disc format and HD DVD format along with the DVD release, with the HD-DVD version being released later on April 8, 2008.
 Both HD releases include all the features available in the two-disc DVD edition.
 A three-disk Ultimate Collector's Edition was also released on December 9, 2008.
+On December 6, 2016, the movie was released on Ultra HD Blu-ray as a combo-pack.
+This version featured the theatrical version in 4K, and a standard Blu-ray disc with both versions of the movie and all the previous extras.
+It also included a digital copy of the theatrical version in HD.

 The film has sold 7.04 million DVDs and earned $126.2 million in revenue, making it the sixth-best-selling DVD of 2008.
 However, Warner Bros. was reportedly "a little disappointed" with the film's performance on the DVD market.

+An alternative ending, which had been removed from the theatrical cut due to negative response from initial test screening audiences, was released on the two-disc special edition DVD of I Am Legend in 2008:

+In February 2023, it was announced that the sequel to I Am Legend would disregard the theatrical ending and instead serve as a follow-up to the alternative ending, with Smith reprising his role as Neville as he resumes his experiments on the Darkseekers.